Booker T (wrestler): Return to commentary and pre-show panelist (2014–present)

 Since 2014, Booker T has commonly done work on the WWE Network, including the Raw pre-show and also being a part of the "expert panel" on Kickoff shows before each pay-per-view event.

 On the 2015 premiere of Raw, Booker T replaced Jerry Lawler, who was suffering from diverticulitis, for commentating.
 However, it was later announced that Booker would be returning on a full-time basis to take Lawler's place on Raw, with Lawler moving to SmackDown.
 On the March 30 episode of Raw, Booker, along with JBL and Michael Cole, were injured by Brock Lesnar after Seth Rollins refused Lesnar his WWE World Heavyweight Championship rematch.
 Booker was replaced by Byron Saxton for commentating as he became a coach for the sixth season of WWE Tough Enough.

 On August 6, 2016, Booker T replaced Tommy Dreamer in an intergender tag team match for Dreamer's House of Hardcore promotion.
 Booker T returned to his old "King Booker" gimmick in a segment with the SmackDown Live Survivor Series tag teams where he gave a motivational speech and convinced Breezango (Tyler Breeze and Fandango) to join the team.

 In December 2016, after Jerry Lawler and Lita left the pre-show team, WWE ended their Raw and SmackDown pre-shows leaving Booker T to the WWE pay-per-view pre-shows and other WWE Network specials.
 Following the 2017 WWE Superstar Shake-up, Booker T replaced David Otunga as color commentator on Raw.
-On the January 29, 2018 episode of Raw, Booker was replaced on commentary by the returning Jonathan Coachman.
+On the January 29, 2018, episode of Raw, Booker was replaced on commentary by the returning Jonathan Coachman.
 On the August 28 episode of SmackDown Live Booker T made a surprise appearance as "King Booker" in the opening segment when he interrupted and joined in on The New Day's "five timers" celebration, following the latter's fifth tag team championship win.
+To help commemorate the achievement, King Booker acknowledged The New Day's entry into the "five timers' club" and he and The New Day all performed Spinaroonies.

-In 2020, Booker made his return by wrestling at the Reality of Wrestling promotion.
+In 2020, Booker made his return by wrestling at his Reality of Wrestling promotion.

-On October 6, 2022 WWE announced that they had shuffled their commentary and interview teams, with Booker T joining the NXT commentary team alongside Vic Joseph.
+On October 6, 2022, WWE announced that they had shuffled their commentary and interview teams, with Booker joining the NXT commentary team alongside Vic Joseph.

-On January 28, 2023, Booker returned to the ring in WWE by participating in the 2023 Royal Rumble but was eliminated by Gunther in 42 seconds.
-This turned out to be his final bout in wrestling as he announced on his podcast that he was ‘done’ with professional wrestling due to his age.
+Booker returned to the ring in WWE as a surprise entrant in the 2023 Royal Rumble on January 28 but was eliminated by Gunther in 42 seconds, which would mark his final in-ring appearance as he later announced on his podcast that he was retired due to his age and had listed the wrestling attire he wore at the Royal Rumble on eBay.